 - You will get a confirmation email once you have submitted your application.
 Please make sure the email address you use to sign up for your account is one that you check regularly, and confirm that emails are not being directed to your spam folder.

-In light of the impact of the COVID-19 pandemic on the artist community, the Foundation for Contemporary Arts is creating a temporary fund to meet the needs of experimental artists who have been impacted by the economic fallout from postponed or canceled performances and exhibitions.
+The Emergency Grants COVID-19 Fund is a temporary fund intended to meet the needs of experimental artists who have been impacted by the economic fallout from postponed or canceled performances and exhibitions.
 If you are unsure about whether your work is experimental, you can see other artists we have supported on our Instagram and our website.

 NOTE: Submittable is being used by a number of other COVID-19-related relief efforts.
 They are working to make sure their system can handle the high volume of applications being submitted across the platform, but we highly recommend that you work on your application narrative in a word processor in the event that the system has to go down for maintenance purposes.